John H. Ebersole: NASA

 From 1958 to 1961, Ebersole worked with NASA during the training phase of the Project Mercury.
 Ebersole was part of the committee that evaluated the candidates selected for Project Mercury, the NASA Special Committee on Life Sciences.
-The committee included: Dr. William Randolph Lovelace II, Captain Norman L. Barr, LtCdr John H. Ebersole, Brigadier General Donald D. Flickinger, LtCol Robert H. Holmes, Dr. Wright Haskell Langham, Dr. Robert Burr Livingston, Dr. Orr Reynolds, and Boyd C. Myers II, committee secretary.
+The committee included: Dr. William Randolph Lovelace II, Captain Norman L. Barr, Lieutenant Commander John H. Ebersole, Brigadier General Donald D. Flickinger, LtCol Robert H. Holmes, Dr. Wright Haskell Langham, Dr. Robert Burr Livingston, Dr. Orr Reynolds, and Boyd C. Myers II, committee secretary.

 John F. Kennedy autopsy

-At the time of the JFK autopsy, Ebersole was Commander, United States Navy, Assistant Chief of Radiology and head of the Radiology Division at Bethesda Naval Medical Center.
+At the time of the President Kennedy autopsy, Ebersole was Commander, United States Navy, Assistant Chief of Radiology and head of the Radiology Division at Bethesda Naval Medical Center.
 Ebersole was the radiologist responsible for the x-rays taken during the autopsy of John F. Kennedy on 22 November 1963 at Bethesda Naval Medical Center.
-After the JFK assassination, Ebersole remained at Bethesda Naval Medical Center.
+After the assassination of John F. Kennedy, Ebersole remained at Bethesda Naval Medical Center.
 In 1968, he was promoted to chairman of the radiology department and retired in 1970.